zachwiseit/Azure-Network-pt2/README.md

 </p>
 <p>
 77 Go back into Powershell and type "ipconfig /renew" and press enter.
-   This command will drop the IP address that this cpomputer and automatically broadcast for a new one.
+   This command will drop the IP address that this cpomputer will automatically broadcast for a new one.
    The discover and offer didn't appear so we are going to try a different filter.
 <p>
 <img <img width="1440" alt="ACN_177" src="https://github.com/user-attachments/assets/1025250a-25f6-4ada-ae07-355e0d7b26fd" />